 The UK is Ireland's closest neighbour and, not missing a good Irish festival, the English love to join in the St Patrick's Day events.
 You will find St Patrick's Day parties and festivities all over the UK.
 In London, home to around 176,000 Irish people, St Patrick's Day and the weekends that accompany it are a guaranteed time of celebration.

 St Patrick’s Day Parade

 St Patrick's Day is a key event in London's cultural calendar, showcasing the best in Irish arts, entertainment, culture, food and music.
-Organised by the Mayor of London, this 19th edition takes place on Sunday 13 March from 12pm to 6pm.
+Organised by the Mayor of London, this 20th edition takes place on Sunday 12 March.